Oral and Maxillofacial Surgeon

 Would you have handled Roger Ebert's facial surgery differently?

-Asked by Cobruh almost 10 years ago
+Asked by Cobruh over 10 years ago

 I am not really at liberty to say.
 He had metastatic thyroid cancer and I am not a head and neck cancer trained surgeon.
 I just don't have the awareness of the specifics of his grade/stage of cancer or the behavioral patterns of that type of cancer.
 I know it is a rare form of cancer and what happened to him was very tragic.
 I am certain that those surgeons, oncologists and radiation oncologists were all working together and devised the best treatment that they could come up with.
 It is important to know that treating cancer isn't a one person show.
 It often takes an entire team to devise plans and coordinate therapy.